Human Rights Policy and Procedures

 It is a breach of this Policy for any person to make an allegation of discrimination or harassment in bad faith, or

-bad faith.
-A written assertion that a bad faith allegation has been made will be treated as a formal complaint
+faith.
+A written assertion that a bad faith allegation has been made will be treated as a formal complaint under

-under this Policy.
-If such an allegation is substantiated, it will be subject to the same consequences as
+this Policy.
+If such an allegation is substantiated, it will be subject to the same consequences as complaints of

 8. DUTIES AND RESPONSIBILITIES